 Almost any foreign national, who meets the criteria, can apply for the EB-5 visa, although it has been dominated by a handful of countries for several years.
 China tops the list by far, with over 7,500 EB-5 visas issued to Chinese nationals for the 2016 financial year, followed by Vietnam, South Korea, Taiwan, and Brazil.

 Already re-authorized nearly a dozen times, the latest push to reform the EB-5 program is part of a thrust to revamp immigration laws by the current administration.
 They include the Deferred Action for Childhood Arrivals (DACA) program and the President’s plans to erect a wall along the U.S.-Mexican border, both of which have been major talking points in recent times.

 The new regulations were first proposed in January 2017 under an EB-5 Modernization Rule but have not been able to get the green light due to other immigration, budgetary, and security issues on the table.
 Senator John Cornyn is the man behind the proposed changes, which are expected to address – in addition to increasing the fees – procedures for applications, how TEAs are determined, and measures to deal with rogue investors who may bring the program into disrepute.

 What’s Next for the EB-5?

-Only time will tell if the proposed reforms to the EB-5 Foreign Investor program do come to pass in December 2017, or if they get carried over into the next year.
+Only time will tell if the proposed reforms to the EB-5 Foreign Investor program do come to pass in February 2018, or if they get extended on a short-term basis again.
 Nonetheless, many feel the changes are needed, but without such extreme increases in the minimum investment threshold, for the EB-5 to continue being beneficial to both foreign investors and the U.S. economy.